sloothword/bot-chassis/docs/Configuration.md

 -------------- | -----------
 `chassis:handle`| Load and process all pending telegram updates.
 Calls default bot if not specified by `--bot=BOTNAME`.
 Add `--loop` to continously check for new updates.
 Command uses long polling with `--timeout=10`.
-`chassis:flush` | Flushes all MetaData from storage and all pending telegram updates (without processing)
+`chassis:flush` | Flushes all MetaData from storage and all pending telegram updates (without processing) `chassis:me` | gets the Telegram profile of the default bot.
+This is a simple way to check if the bot token is setup correctly

 ## Webhook